Flow with the Force Field: Learning 3D Compliant Flow Matching Policies from Force and Demonstration-Guided Simulation Data: RELATED WORK

 \subsection{Data Generation for Sim2Real}

-Simulation‑based data generation has become critical in reducing the costs and efforts associated with real‑world demonstration collection. \cite{yang2025physics} introduced PhysicsGen, which generates large‑scale datasets via trajectory optimization in simulation from limited human demonstrations, enabling zero‑shot sim‑to‑real deployment.
-Similarly, \cite{sciencerobotics_tri} uses example‑guided RL in simulation and distills policies for whole‑body manipulation using state‑based inputs and large amounts of simulated interaction.
-These systems require either carefully tuned optimization or RL parameters, and do not use rich input like point clouds and force.
+Simulation-based data generation has become critical in reducing real-world demonstration costs. \cite{yang2025physics} introduced PhysicsGen, which generates large-scale datasets via trajectory optimization in simulation from limited human demonstrations, enabling zero-shot sim-to-real deployment.
+Similarly, \cite{sciencerobotics_tri} uses example-guided RL in simulation and distills policies for whole-body manipulation using state-based inputs and large amounts of simulated interaction.
 In contrast, our work introduces a direct trajectory warping technique for generating force-informed data for sim2real compliant policy with flow matching \cite{peri2024point, chisari2024learning_flow_matching_pointcloud} on point cloud and force inputs.
-Our lightweight method can provide more control over how to shape the trajectory for generating the data.
-In a same spirit as our approach, DemoGen \cite{xue2025demogen} registers a single human demonstration with TAMP, synthesizing novel demonstrations by rearranging object configurations and adapting action trajectories via planning methods, enhancing spatial generalization.
-Nevertheless, DemoGen focuses on pick-and-place, object rearrangement tasks, not compliant continuous-contact driven tasks.
-Other methods also include force or contact cues in simulation, but each has limitations that our method addresses.
-Approaches such as FORGE \cite{noseworthy2025forge}, incorporate force information and domain randomization to train RL policies for generating data and transfer to the real world.
-DyWA\cite{lyu2025dywa}, with joint impedance in the action space, also uses RL to train the teacher policy.
-However, as mentioned before, RL techniques require extra training and configuration, while our method can be directly applied to a human-instantiated demonstration.
-Frameworks such as \cite{dexpoint} also leverage pointcloud observations and contact reward for sim2real dexterous manipulation, but do not explicitly handle continuous contact regulation or adaptive compliance throughout a task.
+DemoGen \cite{xue2025demogen} similarly synthesizes novel demonstrations from a single example via TAMP, but focuses on pick-and-place tasks rather than compliant continuous-contact tasks.
+Approaches such as FORGE \cite{noseworthy2025forge}, which incorporates force information and domain randomization, and DyWA\cite{lyu2025dywa}, with joint impedance in the action space, both use RL to train policies for sim-to-real transfer.
+However, RL techniques require extra training and configuration, while our method can be directly applied to a human-instantiated demonstration.
+Frameworks such as \cite{dexpoint} also leverage pointcloud observations and contact reward for sim2real dexterous manipulation, but do not explicitly handle adaptive compliance throughout a task.